Introduction

 Identify Key Considerations for Choosing a Fee Structure

-By weighing these factors – especially knowing that only 4% of personal injury cases actually go to trial – you can make informed decisions that align with your legal needs and financial situation.
+By weighing these factors – especially knowing that only 4% of cases actually go to trial – you can make informed decisions that align with your legal needs and financial situation.
 Remember, you’re not alone in this journey, and seeking guidance can help you navigate these choices with confidence.

 Conclusion